 As organizations grow more reliant on cloud environments, it makes sense that IT security teams are becoming more comfortable with vulnerability management programs in the cloud.

-In general, organizations are rating themselves much higher for their cloud vulnerability management capabilities than in 2021.
-With cloud usage set to grow even more in 2023, this is an encouraging sign.
+In general, organizations in 2022 were rating themselves much higher for their cloud vulnerability management capabilities than in 2021.

 While this is encouraging, research from Astra Security found that 79% of companies are looking for a more efficient cloud security assessment process.

 Meanwhile, 2023 still saw migration to the cloud as one of the biggest factors impacting the cost of a data breach:

 Automated vulnerability remediation and more – the bottom line

 Risk-based vulnerability management today must keep up with the pace and scale of cyber attacks growing in sophistication.
 Automation plays a big part here, with automated vulnerability remediation presenting significant benefits when it comes to time saved on manual tasks and preventing data breaches.